 Beta blockers are a group of drugs that inhibit the sympathetic activation of β-adrenergic receptors.
-Cardioselective blockers (e.g., atenolol, bisoprolol) primarily block β1 receptors in the heart, causing decreased heart rate and cardiac contractility, slower AVN conduction, and decreased cardiac workload.
-Nonselective β blockers (e.g., pindolol, propranolol) inhibit all β receptors and may cause bronchoconstriction, peripheral vasoconstriction, and metabolic imbalances (e.g., hyperglycemia, hypertriglyceridemia) in addition to cardiac effects.
-Cardioselective β blockers have a lower side effect profile and are preferred in the management of coronary heart disease, compensated heart failure, acute coronary syndrome, and in certain types of arrhythmias.
-Propranolol, a nonselective β blocker, is the first-line drug in the management of essential tremor, portal hypertension, migraine prophylaxis, and thyroid storm.
+Cardioselective blockers (e.g., atenolol, bisoprolol) primarily block β1 receptors in the heart, causing decreased heart rate, cardiac contractility, cardiac workload, and AVN conduction.
+Nonselective beta blockers (e.g., pindolol, propranolol) inhibit all β receptors and may cause bronchoconstriction, peripheral vasoconstriction, and metabolic imbalances (e.g., hypoglycemia and hyperglycemia, hypertriglyceridemia) in addition to cardiac effects.
+Cardioselective beta blockers have a lower side-effect profile and are preferred in the management of coronary heart disease, compensated heart failure, acute coronary syndrome, and certain types of arrhythmias.
+Propranolol, a nonselective beta blocker, is the first-line drug in the management of essential tremor, portal hypertension, migraine prophylaxis, and thyroid storm.
 Beta blockers are contraindicated in patients with symptomatic bradycardia, AV block, decompensated heart failure, and asthma.
-Initiation and cessation of β blocker therapy should always be gradual to avoid side effects or symptoms of withdrawal (rebound tachycardia, hypertension, acute cardiac death).
+Initiation and cessation of beta-blocker therapy should always be gradual to avoid side effects or symptoms of withdrawal (e.g., rebound tachycardia, hypertension, acute cardiac death).

-- Bind to and stimulate the β-adrenergic receptor themselves (agonistic effect), while competitively inhibiting the binding of epinephrine and norepinephrine to β-adrenergic receptors (antagonistic effect)
+- Beta blockers with ISA bind to and stimulate the β-adrenergic receptor (agonistic effect) while competitively inhibiting the binding of epinephrine and norepinephrine to β-adrenergic receptors (antagonistic effect).

-- Cause less bradycardia (due to their mild agonistic action)
+- Cause less bradycardia and less peripheral vasoconstriction because of their mild agonistic action

 - Have a favorable effect on lipid profile (esp. pindolol and acebutolol): preferred in patients with metabolic syndrome